quantuminformation/ai-agent-toolkit/README.md

 **What this does:**
 - Automatically configures git to use your GitHub token for private repo access
 - No more username/password prompts for private repositories
-- Works with both HTTPS repository URLs
+- Works with HTTPS repository URLs as-is; SSH works when you mount keys or forward the agent

 ## High-level architecture